COVID-19 Reporting & Updates

-- Signage will be posted throughout the buildings regarding hand washing, physical distancing, and facemasks.
+- Signage will be posted throughout the buildings regarding hand washing and physical distancing.

 - We have high confidence that students will be participating in a regular physical education program.
 This may include the need to wear school PE uniforms and locker room usage.

 - Air purifiers and increased ventilation in accordance with guidelines in all classrooms and buildings.

 - School water fountains will remain off.
 Students and staff members are encouraged to bring their own water bottles for the day.
 Water refill stations will be open.

 - The district continues to promote proper handwashing and respiratory etiquette.
 Hand sanitation stations will still be available throughout D140 buildings.

 - The District/Schools will make determinations about live, virtual, or hybrid meetings with large groups of parents (ie, Open House nights, athletic parent meetings, Town Halls, etc).